ethanespie/mlb_player_hometowns/README.md

 # mlb_player_hometowns

-This was my second-ever personal (non-work, non-school) coding project; I did most of the initial work on this in 2018 and have been working on it little by little since then.
+This was my second-ever personal (non-work, non-school) coding project; I did most of the initial work on this in 2018.

 **What does this do?**